maxh/maxheinritz.com/_notes/qualified-identifiers.md

 ## Persistence

 There are two main persistence options.
 Qids can be stored in full in a primary key `qid` TEXT-type column in Postgres, or just the UUID part can be stored in isolation in a UUID-type column.
-The latter may offer better [storage and runtime performance](https://stackoverflow.com/a/44101628), but it requires additional application logic to construct/deconstruct qids from UUIDs.
-To avoid this complexity, I prefer to use TEXT qid columns and have foreign references also held in columns ending in `_qid`.
+The latter offers better [storage and runtime performance](https://stackoverflow.com/a/44101628).
+But it requires additional application logic to construct/deconstruct qids from UUIDs and also precludes the possibility of using Qids as foreign keys, which means losing some of the benefits of qualification.
+I prefer to use TEXT qid columns and have foreign references also held in columns ending in `_qid`.

 ## Global look up